There’s more to do in Niagara Ontario than

 festivals, unique boutiques, heritage treasures, art galleries and more.

-Niagara is made up of about 30 different communities large and small.
+Niagara Ontario is a region that made up of about 30 different communities large and small.
 You’ll occasionally hear it referred to as the Niagara Peninsula as well.
 A peninsula is a piece of land surrounded on three sides by water.
 In the case of Niagara Ontario, the area is surrounded by Lake Ontario on the north, Lake Erie on the south, and the Niagara River on the east.

 Above: The view from Queenston Heights.